Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods

-Figure~\ref{fig:time_cons} considers time-related constraints, where staff time constraints are most frequently considered, followed by loading time and travel time constraints.
-It should be noted, however, that time-related constraints are not exclusive, i.e., staff time constraints, loading time constraints, and travel time constraints may all be considered together in one model.
-For staff time constraints, it is noticeable that these are in 8 out of 11 cases considered in papers that incorporate uncertainties~\cite{beaudry_2010a,hanne_2009a,kergosien_2011a,kergosien_2014a,vancroonenburg_2018a,berg_2019a,kergosien_2023a,Baermann2024}.
-A possible reason for this is that uncertainties in a model make it harder to adhere to working and break time restrictions, which makes the explicit consideration of staff time constraints more relevant.
+Figure~\ref{fig:time_cons} considers other time-related constraints, where staff time constraints, i.e., constraints on working and break times of transport staff, occur most frequently, followed by loading time and travel time constraints.
+It should be noted, however, that these constraints are not mutually exclusive, i.e., staff time constraints, loading time constraints, and travel time constraints may all be considered together in one problem, and they might also be combined with time window constraints.
 Loading times appear in the examined papers as times for the disinfection of ambulances~\cite{beaudry_2010a,kallrath_2005a} or as times for preparation and follow-up work~\cite{turan_2011a,zhang_2015a,detti_2017a}.
 For problems with capacities strictly larger than the unit capacity, where several patients are transported and a loaded patient is not necessarily at their destination at the next stop, travel times are more important.
 For example, in the case of combined transports of several patients, the maximum travel time is sometimes limited by a multiple of the direct travel time~\cite{zhang_2015a}.